yarisvt/tyk-docs/tyk-docs/content/plugins/auth-plugins/id-extractor.md

 ## <a name="when"></a>How to enable the ID Extractor

 The ID extractor is configured on a per API basis.
-The API should be a protected one and have the `enable_coprocess_auth` flag set to true, like the following definition:
+The API should be a protected one and have the `enable_coprocess_auth` flag set to true, like the following definition (using Auth Token authentication):

 ```{json}
 {